-Project features (AQ-IAMF#1 through AQ-IAMF#6) would minimize air quality effects through application of all best available on-site controls to reduce construction emissions.
-However, even with these measures, exceedances of air district and general conformity de minimis thresholds would still occur.
-ROG, NO_X, and PM10 emissions would be offset in the BAAQMD and MBARD, as applicable, through the purchase of offsets (AQ-MM#1, AQ-MM#2) to below BAAQMD and MBARD thresholds or net zero (as required by the General Conformity regulation).
-ROG, NO_X, and PM emissions would be fully offset (i.e., to net zero) within the SJVAPCD, pursuant to the Authority's MOU with the air district for the HSR subsections within the SJVAB (AQ-MM#3).
-Pursuant to SJVAPCD's GAMAQI, emissions offsets procured through AQ-MM#3 cannot be used to mitigate CO effects.
+ROG and NO_X emissions would be offset in the BAAQMD through the purchase of offsets (AQ-MM#3) to below BAAQMD thresholds or net zero (as required by the General Conformity regulation).
+ROG, NO_X, and PM emissions would be fully offset (i.e., to net zero) within the SJVAPCD, pursuant to the Authority's MOU with the air district for the HSR subsections within the SJVAB (AQ-MM#4).
+Pursuant to SJVAPCD's GAMAQI, emissions offsets procured through AQ-MM#4 cannot be used to mitigate CO effects.
 Accordingly, CO emissions would remain above SJVAPCD's CEQA threshold even after implementation of all feasible mitigation.